macitpros/wm-mosyle-device-link/README.md

 You can install the plugin and plist file manually by copying to `/Library/MonitoringClient/Plugins`

-Or you can use this installer pkg: TODO
+Or you can use the installer pkg [here](https://github.com/macitpros/wm-mosyle-device-link/blob/master/Build/mosyle-integration-link.pkg)